-Many of us put our phones and laptop at charging during night.
-It makes sure that it’s up for the prime time when you get up.
-However, many feel worried if it will blow up or overheat as full charge usually takes 2-3 hours tops.
+Many of us put our phones and laptop charging during the night.
+It makes sure that it’s up for prime time when you get up.
+However, many feel worried if it will blow up or overheat as a full charge usually takes 2-3 hours tops.
 Here is the deal.
-OEM’s have made sure that those batteries are not overcharged even if kept for long.
+OEMs have made sure that those batteries are not overcharged even if kept for long.

 So as soon as the battery is ultimately charged, it stops receiving charging energy.
 The circuit bypasses current directly to the power supply system of the laptop.
 It breaks one of the laptop battery myths that the battery always powers laptops.

 In the case of rechargeable batteries, it entirely depends on the OEM.
 While it works on the same principles, check with the OEM if they offer a circuit breaker when the charge is complete.

 Most mobile phones and laptops come with this feature, but still, make sure to check with your OEM.

 Should you keep the laptop plugged in all the time?

 There is no straightforward answer to this.
 Every OEM has its recommendation.
 Some OEMs are ok if you keep it on charge all the time, while some recommend you to discharge the battery from time to time.
 It keeps the battery functioning properly.

 That said, here is another factor you need to consider.
 If you live at a place where the temperature is high, it’s a good idea to unplug from time to time, plug it only when the battery percentage falls below a certain percentage.
 The high temperature usually reduces battery capacity.